 The variety, creativity and workmanship of all these small (20" x 20") quilts is truly inspiring - whether you are a quilter or not.
 GREAT conversation piece and GREAT gift!
 All quilts are professionally photographed with detail images.
 Plus you get the artist's statement to give you even more insight into their creative thinking!
 Get background information about each contest, the jury process, and more!

 The BOB ROSS Cherrywood Challenge 2019 The gentle, encouraging, happy legacy created by the late Bob Ross is captured in these 200 quilts.
 The five exhibits debuted at Houston International Market and Festival, and covered venues in the US and Canada during 2021 and 2022.
-They will enjoy a long-term showing at The Bob Ross Experience in Muncie, Indiana in 2022!
+They enjoyed a long-term showing at The Bob Ross Experience in Muncie, Indiana in 2022!

 Synthrapol: hard to pronounce, easy to use.

 In the dyeing process, we use hot water and a Concentrated Surfactant (detergent) called Synthrapol to remove excess dye.
 This product suspends dye particles in water that have not bonded to the fibers.
 It does not change the color of the fabric.
 Darker colors have a high concentration of dye so pre-washing our fabrics at home is highly recommended to ensure color does not migrate.
 Cherrywood has already been washed 4 times in HOT water with Synthrapol before it leaves our studio.
 Please follow the directions below to make sure everything "behaves."

 FIRST TIME Washing (Prewashing):